 After a month of spending time with a dozen liners (and plenty of wings so sharp they could kill — and a handful that could merely injure), we settled on three that we could all easily, ahem, define as the best:

-The Tarteist Double Take Eyeliner ($24) is named as such because it’s double-sided: on one, a felt-tip liner that dries to a semi-matte finish, and on the other, a gel pencil eyeliner ideal for your bottom lash line, for creating a smoky look or even for drawing an outline for your wing.
-The Tarteist liner raked in points for its smooth and precise application, ability to stand up to sweat and moisture and, most notably, its deep pigmentation.
-It’s the perfect liner for anyone who prefers a bold, dramatic look that’ll stay in place the whole day.
+The Tarteist Double Take Eyeliner is named as such because it's double-sided: on one, a felt-tip liner that dries to a semi-matte finish, and on the other, a gel pencil eyeliner ideal for your bottom lash line, for creating a smoky look or even for drawing an outline for your wing.
+It's the perfect liner for anyone who prefers a bold, dramatic look that'll stay in place the whole day.

-The NYX Epic Ink Liner (starting at $6.99) is a drugstore eyeliner that provides stiff competition to its beauty-store counterparts.
-With a paintbrush-like tip, it glides on smooth as butter and retains its pigment throughout the day; in fact, it scored the highest among all our liners in the application and precision categories.
-While it lost a few points in the sweat- and waterproof department (after long walks on a hot day, we had to fill in a few — but only a few — places that had faded), you won’t find a better overall liner at this budget-friendly price point.
+With a paintbrush-like tip, NYX Epic Ink Liner glides on smooth as butter and retains its pigment throughout the day; in fact, it was the most impressive of all liners in the application and precision categories.
+While it lacked in the sweat- and waterproof department, you won't find a better liner at this price point.

 The Stila Stay All Day excels at many things that all of our testers agreed on: It applies smoothly and precisely, its firm felt marker-like tip allowing us to create a perfectly sharp wing with minimal effort.
-While firm enough to apply with accuracy, though, it does not snag or pull on the eyelid, and its staying power is top-notch.
+While firm enough to apply with accuracy, though, it does not snag or pull on the eyelid, and its staying power is top-notch — one of the most long wearing of the liners we tested.
 After naps, workouts and even rubbing our eyes, the Stila liner barely budged.
 No panda eyes to see here, folks — keep it moving.